 One of my coworkers (hi, Pat!) suggested I make the drive out to Waialua to check out the old sugar mill.
 It’s been converted into a coffee and chocolate production with the help of Dole Plantation and it is well worth the drive!

 Bob’s tour is extra special.
-He knows this place and its history beginning to end and can answer any question you throw at him.
-It’s not textbook answers that come out of his mouth like a well-trained tour guide’s.
+He knows this place and its history beginning to end and can answer any questions you throw at him.
+It’s not textbook answers that would come out of a well-trained tour guide, either.
 This is experience and years of knowledge talking.

-If you’re looking for off the beaten path, stop here.
+If you’re looking for an off-the-beaten-path activity, stop here.